 How was it played by a man who seemed to have everything going his way.
 In football, the hardest thing to play is simple.
 Rajko was an example of rational perfection, where everything was subordinated to the collective, team play.
 Never a single unnecessary move, never a risky dribble.
 He distributed balls, as if he had eyes on the back of his head, scored goals as if it was the easiest thing in the world, and all this with a lot of running, effort, like a machine that constantly ticks off successful moves, encourages his teammates, holds all the strings of the game.
 At the same time, he never raised his voice.
 Never shout, reprimand, always encourage as if giving the players wings...

-After the end of his career, from 1960, and for the next six years, Mitić was at the head of the professional staff of Crvena zvezda, and after that he was the federal captain-selector of the Football Association of Yugoslavia for three years.
-He achieved his greatest success as a selector in 1968 in Italy at the European Championship when the team led by Dragan Džajić was vice-champion.
+After the end of his playing career, from 1960, and for the next six years, Mitić was at the head of the professional staff of Crvena zvezda, and after that he was the federal captain-selector of the Football Association of Yugoslavia for three years.
+He achieved his greatest success as a selector in 1968 in Italy at the European Championship when the team led by Dragan Džajić was runner-up.

-In addition to football, his great love was journalism, so even during his active playing days he was a commentator for the Belgrade "Sport", and later devoted himself completely to journalism, working in the magazine "Tempo", in which he remained active even after his retirement in 1983.
+In addition to football, his great love was journalism, so even during his active playing days he was a commentator for the Belgrade "Sport", and later devoted himself completely to journalism, working in the magazine "Tempo", in which he remained active even after his retirement in 1983. .
 Since 1983, he devoted himself to voluntary work in Crvena zvezda, where he was a member of the innermost management for a long time and was president of the club's assembly for two terms.
 He was active in the club council and the veterans section.

-The grandmaster of football left the stage of life on March 29, 2008, leaving behind an indelible mark on our club and our country.
-Since December 21, 2014, by decision of the club's Assembly, and at the suggestion of the fans, the Crvene zvezda stadium has been named after Rajko Mitić.
-From November 18, 2017, a bust of the first Zvezda's star was placed in front of the stadium.
+The grandmaster of football passed away on March 29, 2008, leaving behind an indelible mark on our club and our country.
+Since December 21, 2014, by decision of the club's Assembly, and at the suggestion of the fans, the Crvene zvezde stadium has been named "Rajko Mitić".
+On November 18, 2017, a bust of the first Zvezda star was placed in front of the stadium.

 PHONE FULL - RED-WHITE